+Lecture: Minimum 32 hours per semester.
+Lab: Minimum 48 hours per semester.

-Prerequisite: None.
-Offered: (Fa,Sp).
-Departmental Recommendation: Successful completion of ART 120 or ART 124.
-Applicable: UC, CSU, Associate Degree Applicable.
+Departmental Recommendation: Successful completion of ART 120 or

+ART 124.

 ART 132 - Life Drawing I (3.00)

 Introduction to the skills, strategies and techniques for drawing the human figure, with a focus on traditional drawing media and surfaces.
 Includes an introduction to human anatomy and the historical and contemporary roles of figure drawing in the visual arts.
 (C-ID ARTS 200)